 Rebling is experienced in plastic injection molding of Polyetheretherketone “PEEK”.
-This type of thermoplastic is a desirable for applications where thermal, chemical, and combustion properties are key to the performance.
-Rebling uses this material in many different applications such as marine, aerospace and defense.
+This type of thermoplastic is desirable for applications where thermal, chemical and combustion properties are key to the performance.
+Rebling uses this material in many different applications such as marine, aerospace, and defense.
 We often recommend this material because it is strong, tough, and rigid with outstanding creep resistance.
 This combination makes PEEK an effective replacement material for metal gears, where cost and weight savings are desired.

 Properties of PEEK

 PEEK is a semicrystalline, high-temperature engineering thermoplastic.
 It melts at relatively high temperatures compared to most thermoplastic materials.
 It has great mechanical and chemical resistant properties that are retained in high temperatures.
 It has low smoke and toxic gas emissions, low moisture absorption, excellent fatigue, stress-crack, hydrolysis, and chemical resistance.
 PEEK is considered a “high performance” material.

 There are numerous grades of PEEK, but some commonly used ones include: